 Is it difficult to learn to ride a horse?

 The simple answer is no it’s not difficult but the longer answer, while coming to the same conclusion is more complicated.
 It’s easy for a horse rider to say to you that riding is easy and it’s always something I’ve very cautious to avoid saying.
 What’s easy for one person takes a lot more practise for another person.
 Once you’ve mastered the basics then I’m sure you’ll agree it’s not difficult.
 When you first start it can seem like there’s so much to learn and that you’ll never get the hang of it but believe me if you really want to learn to ride then you will.
 You just need to practise and keep at it.
 I know you’ll probably laugh at this but, when I was young and started to learn to ride I couldn’t practise on a horse when I didn’t have a lesson so used my pedal bike to practise instead!
 I know that you’re not going to get any feedback from a bike but I would practise as much as I could, whether it was my leg position or my posture it all helped.
 Yes, my friends laughed but I wanted to learn so much that I just carried on.

 How long does it take to learn to ride a horse?

-As with most things in life you need to practise and the more you practise the quickly you’ll be able to ride out on your own safely.
+As with most things in life you need to practice and the more you practice the quicker you’ll be able to ride out on your own safely.
 While there’s no such thing as an average person we’ll imagine there is for this example.
 If you have one hour long group lesson a week every week then within two years you’ll be at a standard appropriate to riding out on your without anybody else.
 That’s not to say you’re doing it wrong if after two years you’ve not reached that level or that you’re a born natural if you’ve reached that level after 6 months.
 As I say it’s a guide for our fictitious average person.
-Your instructor will help by giving you regular feedback as to how you’re improving and if there’s any areas you need to pay more attention to.
+Your instructor will help by giving you regular feedback as to how you’re improving and if there are any areas you need to pay more attention to.

 Is it expensive to learn to ride a horse?